StefanatouGerasimina/StefanatouGerasimina/README.md

 **Here are some info about me:**

-- 🔭 I’m currently working at Linked Business as a Python developer and ml engineer.
+- 🔭 I’m currently working at Accenture Greece as Data Science Analyst.
-- 🌱 I’m currently learning Deep Learning algorithms with Keras challenges.
-(Stay tuned)
 - 📫 How to reach me: stefanatougerasimina@gmail.com .

 <!--